 - Critical Managerial Function

-Staffing function is the among st the most critical managerial function along with planning, organizing, directing and controlling.
-The success of all these managerial functions depend on the workforce which is organized by staffing function.
+Staffing function is amongst the most critical managerial function along with planning, organizing, directing and controlling.
+The success of all these managerial functions depends on the workforce which is organized by staffing function.

 - Recurring Activity

 Staffing function is the responsibility of all the managers working in all capacities and in all departments of the business.

 - Continuous Function

 Starting with recruitment to training and development to managing employee expectations to important transfers and promotions, staffing continues throughout the life cycle and is thus a continued function.

 Human resources are managed through a system of staffing functions, which should be fair, dynamic and efficient in order to sustain in the long-term.

 - Hiring Right People